QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/3/b/b.md

 -   **Do** plan on engaging in de-identification soon after your interactions with your human participants, marking up elements that require redaction during transcription and/or analysis.
 -   **Do** clearly and consistently indicate any changes you make to the original file, e.g., by placing square brackets around passages that have been changed.
 -   **Do not** redact xxxxxx or remove \[...\] names and locations.
 Instead, you could use pseudonyms.
 Alternatively, you could use  aggregate nouns (e.g., refer to the state in which an individual  lives rather than the town or county) or categories (e.g., “...  was born in \[1975-1980\]” instead of 1977). **Do** keep linkages  in your data intact by applying pseudonyms, aggregate nouns, and  categories consistently.
 -   **Do** keep a list of de-identification rules, both for yourself, or  for your team should you collaborate.
 This list serves as  important documentation when you share your data.
 See for example  the [protocol used by Thad Dunning and Edward Camp](https://doi.org/10.5064/F6Z60KZB/0NR0VZ) to de-identify data deposited with the Qualitative Data Repository.
-This document is  separate from the actual key that linking de-identified entries to  the original individuals or entities, which should not be included  when you share your data.
+This document is  separate from the actual key that links de-identified entries to  the original individuals or entities, which should not be included  when you share your data.
 -   **Do** check the document properties of files, which may contain identifiers such as original file names identifying interview respondents.
 -   Finally, **do** strike a balance between keeping your participants’ information confidential and unnecessarily reducing the analytic value of the data by removing too much information.